Top-17 Most Beautiful Syrian Women

 Actress & Singer | Born 1982, Aleppo

-Topping the list is Nesreen, whose almond eyes and radiant smile have graced screens from Dubai to Casablanca.
-Beyond looks, she trains in Sufi meditation and yoga, crediting inner calm for her glowing appeal.
-Her social-media travel diaries give fans a front-row seat to Syrian culture abroad.
+Leading the pack is Nesreen, whose almond-shaped eyes and bright smile have appeared on screens ranging from Dubai to Casablanca.
+In addition to appearance, she practices Sufi meditation and yoga, attributing inner peace to her glowing beauty.
+Her social-media travel journals provide a front-row ticket to Syrian culture on the move.

 Curve Models